2019 Dayton tornado

-On the night of May 27, 2019, a large and destructive tornado struck Dayton, Ohio as well as the surrounding suburbs of Brookville, Trotwood, Northridge and Riverside, injuring 166 people and indirectly killing one person.
-Part of a larger severe weather outbreak, the tornado was the first of two EF4-rated tornadoes to touch down during the outbreak.
+On the night of May 27, 2019 (Memorial Day), a large and destructive tornado struck Dayton, Ohio as well as the surrounding suburbs of Brookville, Trotwood, Northridge and Riverside, injuring 166 people and indirectly killing one person.
+Part of a larger severe weather outbreak, the tornado was the first of two EF4-rated tornadoes to touch down during the outbreak, with the other occurring in Kansas a day later.
 It was the first EF4 tornado in Ohio since the tornado that struck Millbury in 2010.
 Along the tornado's 18.17 mi path through Montgomery County, the tornado was on the ground for 32 minutes, reaching a peak width of 1050 yd at times, and causing an estimated total of $500 million (2019 USD) in damage.